-AN ACT TO REQUIRE THAT A DNA SAMPLE BE OBTAINED FROM ANY PERSON WHO IS ARRESTED FOR COMMITTING VARIOUS ASSAULT AND DOMESTIC VIOLENCE OFFENSES.
+AN ACT TO REQUIRE THAT A DNA SAMPLE BE OBTAINED FROM ANY PERSON WHO IS CONVICTED OR FOUND NOT GUILTY BY REASON OF INSANITY FOR COMMITTING VARIOUS ASSAULT AND DOMESTIC VIOLENCE OFFENSES AND TO REVISE THE LAW GOVERNING THE ASSISTANCE PROGRAM FOR VICTIMS

 Amends GS 15A-266.3A, which requires a DNA sample for DNA analysis and testing to be obtained from any person arrested for committing specified offenses, unless a DNA sample has been previously obtained by lawful process and the record, which has not been expunged, is stored in the DNA Database.
 Expands the specified offenses to include GS 14-33(c)(2), Assault on a female by a male person at least 18 years of age; GS 14-33(c)(3), Assault on a child under the age of 12 years; and GS 50B-4.1, Violations of valid protective order.
 Makes conforming changes to make the provisions applicable to persons arrested for attempting, soliciting another to commit, conspiring to commit, or aiding and abetting another to commit any of the named violations, as expanded.
 Makes further conforming changes.